creationix/howtonode.org/articles/control-flow-part-ii.markdown

 ## There could be another way ##

-Promised work well, but after reading about continuables from [inimino][], I was inspired to try another way.
+Promises work well, but after reading about continuables from [inimino][], I was inspired to try another way.

-Remember our first example, well suppose that File.read was used like this.
+Remember our first example?
+Suppose that File.read was used like this:

     var File = require('file');
     File.read('mydata.txt')(function (text) {